VeeraReddyP/webTestAutomation/README.md

 ## page factory

 Implemented page factory approach for locators and the path is src/main/pages but never used @FindBy annotation as i want to write seperate class for selenium actions for better logging.

+## sorted using streams
+sorted product names in catalog based on their product names and its name length by using Java streams and compartor methods